stackp/Gum/README.md

     pip install gum-audio
     gum

-You can uninstall Gum removing the $HOME/gummy directory.
+To uninstall Gum, just remove the $HOME/gummy directory.

 ## Method 3: Manual installation of the development version